zhan2046/RippleView/README.md

-Looper-Ripple-View
+RippleView
 ===============

-A simple looper ripple view for Android
+A simple ripple view for Android

 -----